Learn how to charge a battery without a designated charger.

 With technical knowledge, batteries can be charged manually with a power supply featuring user-adjustable voltage and current limiting.
 I stress manual because charging cannot be left unattended; charge termination is not automated.
 You need to observe the state-of-charge according to voltage and current behaviors.
 Lower the charge voltage or disconnect the charge when the battery is full.
-Because of difficulties in detecting full charge with nickel-based batteries, I recommend only charging lead acid and Li-ion batteries manually.
+Because of difficulties in detecting full charge with nickel-based batteries, I recommend to charge only lead and lithium-based batteries manually.

 Before connecting the battery, calculate the charge voltage according to the number of cells in series, and then set the desired voltage and current limit.
 To charge a 12-volt lead acid battery (six cells) to a voltage limit of 2.40V, set the voltage to 14.40V (6 x 2.40).
 Select the charge current according to battery size.
 For lead acid this is between 10 and 30 percent of the rated capacity.
 A 10Ah battery at 30 percent charges at about 3A.
 Starter batteries charge at lower currents, and an 80Ah pack would charge at about 10 percent of the rating, or 8A.
 Higher currents are possible.